676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 He's the guy who came and he was telling everybody.

-They were like, a Johnstown bride, who was quoted as saying, quote, today they took five little children out of the water who had been playing ring around the rosie.
+They were like, a Johnstown bride, who is quoted as saying, quote, Today they took five little children out of the water who had been playing ring around the rosie.

 So they're having a good time.